 The project will also directly involve war-affected youth through their participation in a Youth Council.
 The Youth Council will provide feedback on the research design, data analysis, and meaningful ways to share results with the community.
 The Youth Council will consist of at least four members between the ages of 16-25 who have resettled in Canada after fleeing their country of origin due to war.

 Visit our previous research project, outofplaceresearch.com, to learn about the experiences of Syrian refugee families displaced to Lebanon.

 Funding source: Ontario Ministry of Research, Innovation, and Science Early Researcher Award

 Though diverse in context and geography, the importance of home is universal.
 No matter where in the world a person is from, both the idea and the physical space of home is central to their security, sense of self, and wellbeing.
 What are the impacts of loss of home upon children, adults, families, communities, and societies?

-This project examines domicide—the intentional destruction of home—by documenting the types and examples of domicide in a forthcoming book, website, and symposium.
+This project examines domicide—the intentional destruction of home—by documenting the types and examples of domicide in the newly released book, website, and future symposium.
 Domicide has wide-ranging personal and rights implications.
 The loss of a home means so much more than simply the loss of a structure.
 It is the loss of a central pillar of life.

 Funding: Research Support Fund of Wilfrid Laurier University